Is NFC Payment Safe?

 Launched in 2014, Apple Pay is the service used by iOS owners.
 Like most apps of this kind, Apple Pay uses something called “tokenisation” to ensure privacy and security.
 This means that the app uses virtual account numbers, rather than your real account number.

-Tokenisation is an important concept to understand, though it’s a bit complicated, since most online payment services use it.
+Tokenisation is an important concept to understand, though it’s a bit complicated since most online payment services use it.
 You enter your credit card number into the app, that number is then encrypted and sent to the Apple servers.
 The servers decrypt the account number, add your credit card’s payment network to the account number info, and then encrypt that again using a key that can only be unlocked by your credit card network.
 But we’re not done yet…

 Your credit card company receives this encrypted info from Apple, decrypts it, authorises the use of the card with Apple Pay, then produces a DAN (Device Account Number).
 This DAN is basically a different credit card number (that is still connected to your existing credit card account) that is used only by your specific phone.
-The credit card company encrypts this DAN, sends it to Apple (who do NOT have the key to decrypt it again), and Apple then adds the encrypted DAN to the Secure Element (SE- a special, ultra secure part of the memory on your mobile) on your phone.
+The credit card company encrypts this DAN, sends it to Apple (who do NOT have the key to decrypt it again), and Apple then adds the encrypted DAN to the Secure Element (SE- a special, ultra-secure part of the memory on your mobile) on your phone.
 Boom.
 We told you it’s complicated, and that should give you an idea of just how secure it is.
-Apple do not have the account number necessary to make payments, and only your phone can decrypt the account number needed to make a payment.
+Apple does not have the account number necessary to make payments, and only your phone can decrypt the account number needed to make a payment.

 Other than tokenisation, Apple Pay also protects you with the “Find My Phone” service, which will allow you to remotely wipe your Apple Pay account and all payment details should your phone be lost or stolen.